NeilWkz/react-jk-jk/step-by-step.md

 The next part we need to generate our mock.
 I'm going to use the https://icanhazdadjoke.com/api as a data source, and the [insomnia app](https://insomnia.rest/download) to grab my mock.

 > I'm using the graphQL endpoint as for demo purposes, to get that to work locally would cause CORS issues.
-Now CORS issues are why we work with Backend Developers, professionally I'd slack a collegue to sort our the CORS policy, here I'm using the [allow CORS chrome extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related?hl=en) to enable CORS locally.
+Now CORS issues are *why* we work with Backend Developers, professionally I'd slack a colleague to sort our the CORS policy, here I'm using the [allow CORS chrome extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf/related?hl=en) to enable CORS locally.

 We can construct a graphql query and hit the endpoint